dankamongmen/notcurses/README.md

 The default multimedia engine is FFmpeg.
 You can select a different engine using `USE_MULTIMEDIA`.
-Valid values are `ffmpeg`, `oiio` (for OpenImageIO), or `none`.
+Valid values are `ffmpeg`, `oiio` (for OpenImageIO), `vlc` (for libVLC), or `none`.
 Without a multimedia engine, Notcurses will be unable to decode images and videos.

 Run unit tests with `make test` following a successful build.
 If you have unit test failures, *please* file a bug including the output of